 Don’t underestimate geographical distances and travel times.
 Although Morocco is smaller than Spain, traveling in the South can lead to long driving hours due to the nature of the terrain here (mountains, desert, valleys).
 Be prepared to travel on average 5-6 hours per day.
 It’s far better to miss out a couple of places to maximise time elsewhere and to enjoy the journey.
 You can always come back!

 The Moroccan currency is the Dirham (MAD) and is a closed currency (although it may be possible to purchase it at certain airport forex desks).
 We recommend that you simply use an ATM on arrival, or change currency at a bureau de change once here.
 You don’t need to carry large amounts with you, you are never far from a bank.
 Approx. exchange rates are £1 : 14 MAD and €1 : 10.7 MAD.

 MOROCCO DESERT TOUR 3 DAYS ADVENTURE

-The shortest way to comfortably reach the remote Moroccan Sahara is with a desert tour of 3 days .
-The distance to the Sahara desert is considerable, that is, after all, its appeal in seeking to travel off the beaten path.
-Please visit our Guest Book to read what some of our guests have said about their Morocco desert tour 3 days adventure to the Berber camp.
+The shortest way to comfortably reach the remote Sahara desert of Morocco is with a desert tour of 3 days .
+The distance to the Moroccan Sahara is considerable, that is, after all, its appeal in seeking to travel off the beaten path.
+Please visit our Guest Book to read what some of our guests have said about their Morocco desert tour to the Berber camp.